 Against all hope, Abraham in hope believed.
 Think on that for a second, and may this hero of the faith spur you on in hopefulness.

 “Praise be to the God and Father of our Lord Jesus Christ!
 In His great mercy He has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade.
 This inheritance is kept in heaven for you, who through faith are shielded by God’s power until the coming of the salvation that is ready to be revealed in the last time” (1 Peter 1: 3-5).

-This hopeful scripture verse speaks volumes.
+This and other hopeful Bible verses speak volumes.
 No one can steal our salvation from us.
 We can live as dearly beloved children who stand to inherit great riches that no one can take away.